mautrix/docs/bridges/go/discord/relay.md

 The room must be bridged before running `set-relay`.
 You can either have the bridge create rooms by bridging the entire guild with the `guilds` command, or you can bridge individual channels using the `bridge` command.
+See the [bridging rooms](./bridging-rooms.md) page for more info.

 * `!discord set-relay --create` will create a new webhook.
 You must be logged into the bridge as a user or bot that has privileges to create webhooks in